 Here are a few ways you can increase your PPC ROI:

-It is essential to target the right audience for your ads, regardless of the time you display the ads to them.
-Since audiences differ from another for every ad, there might be ads that follow a better trend at a specific time.
+It is essential to target the right audience for your ads, regardless of the time you display the Google ads to them.
+Since audiences differ from another for every ad, there might be Google ads that follow a better trend at a specific time.

-Generally, ad networks let users schedule the ads for the time and days that best suit their needs.
+Generally, ad networks let users schedule the Google ads for the time and days that best suit their needs.
 For instance, if a local garment store’s ad performs better during a FIFA game, go ahead and pick the same schedule for all your ads.

 PPC ads depend on keywords, even more so than they do on demographics.
 You can understand the customers’ intent with the keywords they use in search or the websites they visit.
 You can use this data from online activity and enhance your PPC campaigns’ effectiveness using the exact keyword matches.